-Another trading strategy involves the use of Bollinger Bands (Image 6).
-In this strategy, the main signal will be placing the price at the lower Bollinger Band and at the same time on the lower boundary of the regression channel, it is a signal to buy.
-The signal to sell will be placing the price at the upper limits of both the Bollinger indicator and the linear regression indicator.
+Another trading strategy involves the use of Bollinger Bands.
+In this strategy, the main signal will be placing the price at the bottom Bollinger Band and at the same time on the lower border of the regression channel, it is a signal to buy.
+The signal to sell will be placing the price at the upper limits of the Bollinger Band and Linear Regression Indicator.

 LRI is used in the strategy with the support of Xaser FV and RSI indicators.
 The Xaser FV indicator determines the presence of a trend in the market by volatility, cutting off flat movements.
 RSI is one of the most popular oscillators at forex trading, Relative Strength Index, which determines the strength of the trend and the possibility of reversal.

 The strategy is implemented on timeframe H4, on any currency pair.
 The Linear Regression indicator is set in the colored version with the settings period = 40, the calculation period of the flat = 0.
 RSI indicator is set with a period of 14; prices at closing; levels are 30, 70, 50.

 The conditions for buying are as follows: Linear Regression was red long enough, but on a certain bar it turned green.
 At the same time Xaser FV for some time was placed at zero level, and then shows an uptrend for at least 3 bars, being placed above zero level.
 This should be a trending movement, not a correction.
 The RSI should be placed above at least level 50 (Forex Trading Training).